 All-inclusive experience + reviews

-So, if all-inclusive holiday is something you’ve been wanting to try out for a very long time, we encourage you to look into September 2024 prices and make your dream a reality!
+So, if all-inclusive holiday is something you’ve been wanting to try out for a very long time, I encourage you to look into September 2025 prices and make your dream a reality!

-As for the review part, we believe we’ve made it pretty clear that traveling to Turkey in September is a win-win situation: The weather is nice (although you should consider bringing a light extra layer to wear on long evening promenades), the sea is still warm, the crowds are rare, and the prices are more manageable.
-Of course, not everything is set in stone (especially not the weather), so always be prepared for the unexpected (weather-wise, an umbrella and a bottle of SPF are the only tools you might need).
-If you follow all the tips we’ve given thus far, you’ll have a spectacular time in Turkey in September!
+As for the review part, I believe I’ve made it pretty clear that traveling to Turkey in September is a win-win situation: The weather is nice (although you should consider bringing a light extra layer to wear on long evening promenades), the sea is still warm, the crowds are rare, and the prices are more manageable.
+Of course, not everything is set in stone (especially not the weather), so always be prepared for the unexpected.
+If you follow all the tips I’ve given thus far, you’ll have a spectacular time in Turkey in September!

 Child-friendly hotels

-Of course, we cannot talk about visiting Turkey in September without giving the brave parents who travel with their children a few pointers!
+Of course, I cannot talk about visiting Turkey in September without giving the brave parents who travel with their children a few pointers.

 What are the best spots for a family vacation on Turkish land, you might wonder?
-We believe Antalya in September (and the stretch of the Mediterranean coast closest to it) is the ultimate travel destination based on your circumstances.
-As for the exact cities we’ve found most appropriate for a family getaway: Side, Belek, and Alanya are our top picks.
+Antalya in September (and the stretch of the Mediterranean coast closest to it) is the ultimate travel destination based on your circumstances.
+As for the exact cities I’ve found most appropriate for a family getaway: Side, Belek, and Alanya are my top picks.

-And we cannot let you go without giving you the list of hotels we recommend you look into when planning a family vacation in Turkey.
+And I cannot let you go without giving you the list of hotels I recommend you look into when planning a family vacation in Turkey.
 Be warned, they’re on a pricier side, but super safe and fun for children:

 - 5* NG Phaselis Bay (Kemer)